Cyber Monday may be over, but great prices are here to stay.

 Heavy-duty fabric protects the grill from weather like rain and wind along with harmful UV light.
 The cover folds up out of the way when not in use.

-Quality control can be hit-or-miss depending on the exact cover sent.
+Quality control can be hit-or-miss cover to cover.

-Flexible fabric and large profile makes it easy to drop over many different grills up to 64 inches in width.
-Comes with a three-year warranty for random damage and accidents.
+Large profile make it easy to drop over many different grills up to 64 inches in width.
+Fabric is stitched well and is waterproof.
+Padded handles for ease of use.

 The fit can be loose depending on the grill.